 What are the benefits of air purifiers?

-Some companies claim their air purifiers can help you breathe better, improve sleep and your skin—and even increase your life expectancy.
+Some companies claim their air purifiers can help you breathe better, prevent air borne viruses, improve sleep and your skin—and even increase your life expectancy.
 Is what they say true, or is it a bunch of malarkey?

 “This is a tricky question as there is very little evidence that air purifiers actually do anything,” Dr. Golden said.
 “Most filters on the market are good at filtering out particles like dust and pollen, but they aren’t great at removing gaseous pollutants like VOCs (volatile organic compounds) or radon.”